Update

 Rental law changes introducing minimum housing standards came into effect for new tenancies (including renewed tenancy agreements) from 1 September 2023, and will come into effect for all remaining tenancies on 1 September 2024.

-When an investigator can prove that an offence happened, they take into consideration several factors when deciding what action to take.
+When an investigator can prove that a breach happened, they take into consideration several factors when deciding what action to take.
 These can include:

 The investigator may use one of the following tools to achieve compliance or to act as a deterrent.